kensanata/spellcasters/Foreword.md

 As for the general classification, this is my rule of thumb: if a spell has a quantifiable effect in the 1d6 range, it's a spell of the first circle.
-If said effect is in the 1d6 per caster level range, it's a spell of the third circle.
-Everything else follows from there.
+Invisibility is a spell of the second level.
+Dealing damage in the 1d6 per caster level range is a spell of the third circle.
+Save or die is a spell of the fourth circle.
+Shape-changing is also of the fourth circle; limits to shape-changing (a single shape only, or only flying) is of the third circle.
+Teleportation is a spell of the fourth circle; moving a large number of people around or creating pocket dimensions and the like is a spell of the fifth circle.

 ## License